The Hepworth Wakefield

 Museum of the Year 2017 winner

-With Yorkshire Sculpture Park only seven miles away and the Henry Moore Institute in Leeds just up the road, Hepworth Wakefield is at the centre of a hub for modern sculpture.
-An energetic itinerary could take in all these places in one visit, spread over a day or two.
+With Yorkshire Sculpture Park only seven miles away and the Henry Moore Institute and Leeds Art Gallery just up the road in Leeds, you could take in all these places in one visit, spread over a day or two.

 It was the winner of Art Fund Museum of the Year 2017.